Levridge-Tory/LevridgeIntegrationDocs/docs/Create-Split-Group-in-F&O.md

 ## Steps

 Split Group Setup:
   - In Accounts Receivable > Customers > All customers > Select a customer and under the “Agriculture” tab
-- Click on “Split groups” under “Operation Management”
+  - Click on "Split groups" under "Operation Management"
   - The Split Group screen will show the specific split groups associated to the customer.
       - There is no limit to the number of split groups that can be created per customer.
       - A specific split group can be set to active or inactive when it is no longer needed.
   - After a split group is created and made active, it can be selected for use on sales agreements and sales orders.
 Prepayments are applied against a sales invoice according to the split selected on the sales order.

 | Steps  | Expected Result           |